rcowham/p4benchmark/README.md

 There is a Dockerfile and related docker-compose.yml which show how to install a benchmark driver server, a single (commit) server, and run the benchmark with 2 client machines.

-It is based onRocky Linux 8 container and does full installation and runs the tests.
+It is based onRocky Linux 9 container (with systemd support) and does full installation and runs the tests.

     docker-compose build
+    or
+    podman-compose build

 Whick will take 5-10 mins to build the containers (there is a basic one and one for the master server).
 NOTE - requires docker-compose 3.4+ features!

     docker-compose up
+    or
+    podman-compose up

 This will produce quite a lot of output but should end up with something like: